GenericSweetener/cycloidal-manual/README.md

 ![image](https://user-images.githubusercontent.com/79012344/120710136-c6d0c100-c48b-11eb-8037-563e30016fae.png)

 Because the eccentricity of the disk is just effectively how far it extends towards the pins and how deep the troughs are, adding 4 times the eccentricity to this value will give the maximum diameter of the area the disk will travel in, and thus the minimum size for the inner diameter of this part of the housing.
 In this case, 53.3 + 4(0.8) = 56.5.
-Multiplying the eccentricity by 4 may seem counter intuitive at first, but remember that it refers to the height of the peaks and depths of the troughs in terms of a center line in the middle of them, hence multiplying it by 2, and it is also in terms of the radius, so when working with diameters one has to multiply it by 2 again.
+Multiplying the eccentricity by 4 may seem counterintuitive at first, but remember that it refers to the height of the peaks and depths of the troughs in terms of a center line in the middle of them, hence multiplying it by 2, and it is also in terms of the radius, so when working with diameters one has to multiply it by 2 again.

 This plus preferably an extra 0.5mm at least (preferably more, but when working at this scale there simply isn’t much space to be spared) for extra clearance to accommodate for the disk being slightly too large or the housing flexing gives the inner diameter for the pin section of the housing.